Wearingeul The Secret Garden

 Kokuyo

 The Secret Garden’s performance is okay, but not great.
-It has a very dry flow and poor lubrication.
-I ran into clogs with both the Fine and Extra fine nibs, and consistent hard starts with the Fine, Broad, and Stub nibs; especially on Midori paper, which this ink didn’t seem to like very much.
+It has a dry flow and poor lubrication.
+I ran into clogs with both the Fine and Extra fine nibs, and consistent hard starts with the Fine, Broad, and Stub nibs; especially on Midori paper, which this ink seemed to show the most difficulty with (though, in some cases, the Midori paper worked just fine).
 While I was able to get it to work in the end, I did have great difficulties getting this ink to work with a flex nib as well.
-This ink would benefit greatly from a feed that flows well to get the best of it.
-Otherwise, my best experiences were using the medium nib, where the flow and shimmer distribution felt consistent without any performance issues.

 Cleaning the color out of the pen was easy enough: it didn’t take more than a single flush with a bulb syringe, but there was a serious rose gold film left along the inside of the barrel of the pen.
 This isn’t something that’s uncommon with shimmer inks, but it was especially unsightly in this case, and it required the pen to be disassembled to rub out with a cotton swab.